 It is your responsibility as a student of UCT to check your fees account on a regular basis and make sure that all information is correct.
-This is especially important before the year-end.
+This is especially important before the end of an academic year.

 Various charges may be debited to fees accounts if these have not been settled previously.
 These include:

 - library fines

 - traffic fines

 Such charges often appear on fees accounts late in the year.

 Whom should I contact if I need help interpreting my fees account?